etoews/etoews.github.io/_posts/2016-08-05-joining-100-nodes-to-a-docker-swarm.md

 The time of the test rolled around and all I had to do was run `dockerswarm100.sh join {swarm-secret} {swarm-manager-ip}` with the Swarm secret and manager IP that Chanwit provided to us.
 I know some contributors had some issues joining the Swarm but I was fortunate and all of my hosts joined without any issues.
 I followed up with `dockerswarm100.sh info` to check on the relevant Swarm info.
 Finally, after the test was over I deleted all of the VMs with `dockerswarm100.sh delete`

 The whole test went remarkably smoothly.
 I was pleasantly surprised to see how many contributors were able to coordinate and run a fairly large scale test with release candidate software.
-I snagged a screen shot, from the Graphite dashboard that Chanwit put together, near the peak number of nodes that had joined the Swarm.
+I snagged a screen shot, from the Grafana dashboard that Chanwit put together, near the peak number of nodes that had joined the Swarm.

 ![DockerSwarm2k](/img/posts/dockerswarm2k.png)